-21. Genetically modified crops that carry traits for herbicide tolerance or insect resistance may threaten pollinators by lethal or sublethal effects on adult insects or larvae.
-However, recent reviews showed no clear negative effects of genetically modified organisms on honeybees.
+21. [Genetically modified crops that carry traits for herbicide tolerance or insect resistance may threaten pollinators by lethal or sublethal effects on adult insects or larvae.
+However, recent reviews showed no clear negative effects of genetically modified organisms on honeybees].
+[With regard to potential lethal or sublethal effects on pollinators by genetically modified crops carrying traits for herbicide tolerance or insect resistance, even though some recent reviews show no clear negative effects of genetically modified organisms on such effects.
+Therefore, more studies are needed on more pollinator species and circumstances.]

-22. Latin America hosts the wild germplasm of many food crops21 that directly or indirectly depend on pollinators for high yield.
+22. Latin America hosts the wild germplasm of many food crops14 that directly or indirectly depend on pollinators for high yield.
 Germplasm of these, and perhaps of hundreds of wild species with agricultural potential, persists in remnants of natural and seminatural habitats and under the management of local indigenous communities in this region.
 Therefore, diverse pollinator assemblages are important to ensure not only the reproduction of wild plants in general but also the persistence of this germplasm.
 Yet, perhaps with a few exceptions, the occurrence and diversity of this germplasm and its current conservation status are unknown.